jdbranham/jdbranham/README.md

 # Professional Geek

-- 🔭 I’m currently working on a new Enterprise Portal platform, a new Business Rules Engine, and ML & BI automation.
+- 🔭 I’m currently working on an open-source ERP, a new Business Rules Engine, and ML & BI automation.
 - 🌱 I’m currently learning GoLang
 - 👯 I’m looking to collaborate on process automation.
 - 🤔 I’m looking for help with a game that uses blockchain and LLMs